msupply-foundation/orientation/README.md

 * Get [telegram](https://telegram.org/)!
 We use this for all company communication.
 * Ask Dhanya to invite you to join the relevant telegram groups.
 * Get your email client set up - we each have a yourname@sussol.net email, and a yourname@msupply.foundation email.
 You will only need to set up your email client to deal with the sussol.net email, as all msupply.foundation emails are forwarded on to this email.
+* This week, we'll go through some of the resources and intro tasks in the First Week Resources folder.

 ## Sussol meetings